liron02319/Bereshit/README.md

   <img src="https://israelnoticias.com/wp-content/uploads/2022/08/Bereshit-Luna.jpg" alt="Logo" width="450" height="300" align="right">
 </p>

-#  Bereshit Project
+#  Beresheet Project

 **Welcome to Bereshit Project !**
-  In This project we simulate a successful landing with Bereshit spacecraft.
+  In This project we simulate a successful landing with Beresheet spacecraft.
-  In addition, a report explaining the causes of the Bereshit crash is attached.
+  In addition, a report explaining the causes of the Beresheet crash is attached.

 ## Team Members